MicrosoftDocs/quantum-docs-pr/articles/overview/understanding-quantum-computing.md

 However, if you are a quantum particle, then you can be *facing left* AND *facing right* AND *anywhere in-between* at the same time due to a phenomenon known as **superposition** (also known as **coherence**).

-A quantum particle such as an electron has its own “facing left or facing right” property called **spin**, referred to as either up or down, or to make it more relatable to classical binary computing, let’s just say 1 or 0.
+A quantum particle such as an electron has its own “facing left or facing right” properties, for example **spin**, referred to as either up or down, or to make it more relatable to classical binary computing, let’s just say 1 or 0.
 When a quantum particle is in a superposition state, it’s a linear combination of an infinite number of states between 1 and 0, but you don’t know which one it will be until you actually look at it, which brings up our next phenomenon, **quantum measurement**.

 ### Quantum measurement